Architecture

 Transcoding

 Transcoding video files requires lot’s of CPU power, or even GPU. ffmpeg under the hood of django-video-transcoding utilizes all CPU cores, so every physical host should launch single celery worker.
 When high transcoding throughput is required, new physical hosts should be added.
-Load balancing is done transparently as RabbitMQ clients handle messages independently.
+Load balancing is done transparently as Celery task broker clients handle messages independently.

 Storage